-Students should meet with their instructors when having difficulty in courses and with their Program Director when they have questions about the program or resources available.
-Student may also meet with Program Directors for additional advising, tutoring, and access to resources not available on campus.
+Students should meet with their instructors or email their online instructors, when having difficulty in courses and with their Program Director when they have questions about the program or resources available.
+Students may also contact Program Directors for additional advising, tutoring, and access to resources not available on campus.

-Please see your program director who can guide you for information on Crisis/Abuse, Health Insurance/ Medical Services, Child Care, Housing, Utilities, Credit/Debit Services, Dislocated Workers, Veteran Services, Disability

-Services, Government Services/Voting Information, GED/Remedial Classes, Continuing Education, Foreign Services, Employment Resources, and Transportation.
+Please see your program director who can guide you for information on Crisis/Abuse, Health Insurance/ Medical Services, Child Care, Housing, Utilities, Credit/Debit Services, Dislocated Workers, Veteran Services, Disability Services, Government Services/Voting Information, GED/Remedial Classes, Continuing Education, Foreign Services, Employment Resources, and Transportation.